rar0n/sd-webui-Lora-queue-helper/README.md

 ## How to use
 1. Locate the **Script** drop-down menu in the bottom left corner.
-2. Select **Queue selected Loras (batch)** (Changed title from the original "Apply on every Lora")
+2. Select **Lora Queue Helper (batch)** (Changed title from the original "Apply on every Lora")
 3. Under **Select Directory** select the folders containing the Lora you want to use.
 Or click "All".
-   + I **strongly** suggest to use **Use Custom Lora path** instead (Depending on your folder structure.
+   + I strongly suggest to use **Use Custom Lora path** instead (Depending on your folder structure.
 My Lora folders are far too numerous to be useful without this)
-       + Paste in your category folder path of Loras you want to use.
+       + Paste in your folder path of the category of Lora(s) you want to test / use.
 4. Select the **lora** you want to use (or click "All").
 5. Generate.

 #### Notes:

+- Place your Lora into **sub-folders** by category (like "Vehicles", "Buildings", "Styles", etc, or some such variant).
+- Use built-in Lora configuration to store **Activation Text & Preferred Weight**, which will be automatically used in this script.
+Otherwise, it will only apply the Lora with default 1 weight
 - It does **not** apply any negative prompt text (if present) in the Lora configuration file.
-- I don't know how people normally structures their Lora collection (read tips below), me I have them in sub folder as categories somewhat structured after Civitai's Lora categories, although I changed it a bit.
-Then there's the Lora (sub) folders in each category which contains the actual Loras.
-This makes the "Select Directory" list very long as it currently is though.
-But that might just be me.
-    + Ideally(?)
-I'd like the "Select Directory" list to only show Lora directories parent directories, and the Lora's still be listed under the Lora heading below.
-But for now this is it.
+- Ideally(?)
+I'd like the "Select Directory" list to only show the parent folder of the Lora folder, and the Loras still be listed under the Lora heading below.

-## Tips
-+ Place your Lora into **sub-folders** by class (or categories, like "Vehicles", "Buildings", "Styles", etc).
-+ Use built-in Lora configuration to store **Activation Text & Preferred Weight**, which will be automatically used in this script.
-Otherwise, it will only apply the Lora with default 1 weight.
+- For now and the foreseeable future, this is it.
+(Most people seem to have moved on to ComfyUI or Forge anyway.
+This might still work with Forge btw, not tested).